soc/soc.me/_languages/implicit-numeric-conversions.md

 perfect storm of unintended, harmful consequences._

 <br/>
-Implicit numeric conversions[^term] are a special compiler feature that adds "convenience" conversions between number types, for instance:
+Implicit numeric conversions[^term] are a special compiler feature in Scala that adds "convenience" conversions between number types, for instance:

 ```scala